skanur/Puzzle/README.md

 ## Input and Output Specifications

 The final application should have the input and output specs detailed below.
 You can use the `listdir.cpp` in the folder puzzlediff_cpp to read the folder contents.
-Unfortunately, it works only with the C++ project.

 ### Input
 `command file directory` where